-Although not damaging to the wood itself, bird droppings if allowed to sit for longer can cause the paint and finishes on wood to break down.
+Although not damaging to the wood itself, bird droppings, if allowed to sit for longer, can cause the paint and finishes on the wood to break down.

-Plus, if it’s a composite wood on outdoor patio furniture or decks, it can leave a chalky finish and can even void the warranty.
+Plus, if it’s a composite wood on outdoor patio furniture or decks, it can leave a chalky finish and even void the warranty.
 So, removing bird poop as soon as you see it on any wood surface is best.

-Bird droppings, in particular those from pigeons, sparrows, crows, gulls, and starlings, are a breeding ground for pathogens that may harm people.
+Bird droppings, in particular those from pigeons, sparrows, crows, gulls, and starlings, are breeding grounds for pathogens that may harm people.